pantrypoints/sp/content/en/supermath/fallacies/scams.md

 This is the same complaint by Sabine Hossenfelder who blames math for theories that don't match evidence.

+## Update Dec 2025: The Ramanujan summation

+Recently a [Facebook video](https://www.facebook.com/reel/1661617388141315) showed another math scam called the The Ramanujan summation which uses the same scam by ARBITRARILY converting an *infinite* summation process into a *finite* variable in order to hack the infinite into the finite.

+This scam summation leads to the Riemann Zeta Function which is part of the non-problem called Riemann hypothesis of the Millennium Prize, which strengthens our earlier assertion that the Millennium Prize is for scams.

 <!-- https://www.facebook.com/share/v/1C6ExPQ8Jr/

 Our solution is a math that doesn't hide behind variables.
 For example, instead of 0.9999 = k we will use 0.9999 = repeating_decimal